Nourishing Values, Feeding Differences – (Religious) Foodways Compared

 17:30–19:00h

-Stefan Rindlisbacher (University of Fribourg): Gandhi as a Life Reformer?
+Stefan Rindlisbacher (University of Vienna): Gandhi as a Life Reformer?
 The Appropriation of Religious Foodways in the Life Reform Movement

 See the complete program.